Yue-Zhengyuan/Lectures/Machine_Learning/2-Neural_Network/2-Back_Propagation.md

 </center>
 </div><br>

-**Back propagation** (or shortly **backprop**) is an efficient method of calculating the gradient of the cost function of a neural network.

-Consider the network for multi-class classification, where the activation functions of all units are the sigmoid function:
+**Back propagation** (or shortly **backprop**) is the standard method of calculating the gradient of the cost function of a neural network in which the activation functions of all units are the sigmoid function:

 $$
 g(z) = \frac{1}{1 + e^{-z}}